 The Hanley Sustainability Institute at the University of Dayton extends sustainability efforts campus-wide and into this community.
-Their distinctive, highly integrated approach prepares students to meet the growing demand for sustainability skills in the workplace.
+Their highly integrated approach prepares students to meet the growing demand for sustainability skills in the workplace.
 Leveraging existing programs, degrees and courses, such as the Environmental Biology and Geology degrees, the master’s degree in Renewable and Clean Energy, and an undergraduate minor in Sustainability, Energy and Environment (SEE), the Institute is making enormous strides to become a leader in sustainability education.

 The Kent State Office of Sustainability works to increase sustainability in university operations, from waste stream and recycling to reduced and green energy use, to collaborating with faculty to incorporate sustainability across the curriculum.

 The Oberlin Office of Environmental Sustainability (OES) educates and inspires a multidisciplinary way of thinking about the world that incorporates an ethic of environmental care, social equity, and financial responsibility.
 Through bold leadership, innovation, and creative collaboration, OES works with the administration to advance an environment that is sustainable, equitable, and resilient for their campus, students, community, and beyond.

 Ohio University’s Office of Sustainability facilitates the implementation of the Ohio University Sustainability and Climate Action Plan by providing services and support to the campus community and ensures fulfillment of institutional commitments to environmental, social and economic well-being.